sina-mohebbi/MachineSense/ml/README.md

-# ml/ — Phase 0: train the anomaly detector
+# ml: train the anomaly detector

 Trains a dense autoencoder on **normal** machine sound (MIMII) and evaluates anomaly-detection **AUC**, then quantizes to **int8** and exports a C header for TensorFlow Lite for Microcontrollers.